-Houston Juvenile Lawyer James Sullivan defends children in courts throughout southeast Texas.
+Houston Juvenile Lawyer James Sullivan defends children in courts in Houston and Richmond, Texas.
 Serving Greater Houston since 1994.
 Board Certified in Juvenile Law.
 Call (281) 546-6428 for a free phone consultation.

 Houston Juvenile and Criminal Courts Are Different

 How is Juvenile Court Different from Criminal Court?

 When children between 10 and 17 years of age are accused of committing a